DavidKinder/Git/README.txt

 * Porting to a new platform

 To do a new port, you first need to find a suitable Glk library, or write a new one.
 Then you need to write the startup code.
-Start with a copy of git_unix.c, git_mac.c or git_windows.c and modify it appropriately.
+Start with a copy of git_unix.c or git_windows.c and modify it appropriately.

 The startup code needs to implement the following functions: